-DAVID W. DUTTON is a semi-retired residential designer who was born and raised in Milton, Delaware.
-He has written two novels, several short stories, and 11 plays.
+DAVID W. DUTTON (1947-2021) was a semi-retired residential designer who was born and raised in Milton, Delaware.
+He wrote two novels, several short stories, and 11 plays.
 His musical comedy, oh!
 Maggie, created in collaboration with Martin Dusbiber, was produced by the Possum Point Players and the Lake Forest Drama Club.
 He wrote two musical reviews for the Possum Point Players: An Evening With Cole Porter (in collaboration with Marcia Faulkner) and With a Song in My Heart.
 He also wrote the one-act play, Why the Chicken Crossed the Road, commissioned and produced by the Delmarva Chicken Festival.
 In 1997, Dutton was awarded a fellowship as an established writer by the Delaware Arts Council.
 In 1998, he received a first-place award for his creative nonfiction by the Delaware Literary Connection.
 His piece, “Who is Nahnu Dugeye?” was subsequently published in the literary anthology, Terrains.
-More recently, Dutton’s work has appeared in anthologies such as Suspicious Activity, Solstice, Halloween Party 2019, Equinox, and Aurora.
+Dutton’s work appeared in anthologies such as Suspicious Activity, Solstice, Halloween Party 2019, Equinox, and Aurora.
 In fall 2018, Dutton’s third novel, One of the Madding Crowd, was published by Devil’s Party Press.
 In 2019, it was awarded best original novel by the Delaware Press Association.
-He is currently completing a new novel.
-Dutton, his wife, Marilyn, and their Rottweiler, Molly, currently reside in Milton.
-More at dwdutton.com.

 R. DAVID FULCHER is an author of horror, science fiction, fantasy, and poetry.
 Major literary influences include H.P.
 Lovecraft, Dean Koontz, Edgar Allen Poe, Fritz Lieber, and Stephen King.
 Fulcher’s first novel, a historical drama set in World War II, Trains to Nowhere, and his second novel, a collection of fantasy and science fiction short stories, Blood Spiders and Dark Moon, are both available from authorhouse.com and Amazon.